 Conclusion

-Although the process through which neural structures emerge from local interactions in the brain is at the core of many neurocognitive frameworks (Hernandez et al., 2018), any overarching framework for understanding brain and cognition must also focus on the factors and contexts that constrain (shape) emerging neurocognitive functions.
+Although the process through which neural structures emerge from local interactions in the brain is at the core of many neurocognitive frameworks (as pointed out by Hernandez et al., 2018), any overarching framework for understanding brain and cognition must also focus on the factors and contexts that constrain (shape) emerging neurocognitive functions.
 For instance, we may know that language emerges from interactions within the infant and between the infant and their caregivers, but seemingly intractable problems such as referential ambiguity are solved only when the physical, biological, and social constraints that underpin infant-caregiver interactions are investigated.
 Furthermore, a focus on constraints/contexts (rather than emergence per se) elucidates how language itself may be adapting to the infant brain.
-In other words, any overarching neurocognitive framework must include not only the concept of emergence, but also a specific focus on the contexts and factors that constrain emergent processes.
+In other words, for an overarching neurocognitive framework to be useful, it must include not only the concept of emergence (Hernandez et al., 2018), but also a specific focus on the contexts and factors that constrain emergent processes.

 References